cmusatyalab/gabriel-android-common/README.md

-# gabriel-android-common
+# Gabriel Android Library

-Android Library for communicating with a [Gabriel Server](https://github.com/cmusatyalab/gabriel-server-common).
+Android library for communicating with a [Gabriel Server](https://github.com/cmusatyalab/gabriel-server-common).

 ## Usage

-Add `implementation 'edu.cmu.cs.gabriel:client:0.1.5'` to your app's dependencies.
+Add the lines `implementation 'edu.cmu.cs.gabriel:client:0.1.6'` and `implementation 'edu.cmu.cs.gabriel:protocol:0.1.4'` to your app's build.gradle file.
 Your project must include either the `jcenter()` or `mavenCentral()` repository.

 Your app must allow cleartext traffic.
 If your app does not have an Android Network Security